The Tall Ship logo

 About us

-One of Glasgow’s most unique attractions, The Tall Ship gives visitors the opportunity to have a fun day out free of charge and learn about the fascinating history of the Glenlee.
+As one of Glasgow’s most distinctive attractions, The Tall Ship Glenlee offers visitors the chance to explore the fascinating history of this incredible vessel.

 People on Glenlee

-The Glenlee first took to the water in 1896, and passed through the notorious storms of Cape Horn 15 times throughout a long and distinguished career at sea.
-The ship has lived many lives, serving as both a sail training vessel and bulk cargo carrier, and circumnavigating the globe 4 times.
-The ship has also had many names over the years, such as Islamount, Galatea and Clarastella.
-Glenlee is the ship’s original name.
+Launched in 1896, Glenlee endured the notorious seas of Cape Horn 15 times during a distinguished career at sea.
+Over the years, she served as both a sail training vessel and bulk cargo carrier, and circumnavigated the globe four times.
+The ship has also had many names, including Islamount, Galatea, and Clarastella—but her original name, Glenlee, endures.

-After many eventful years at sea, Glenlee was eventually abandoned in Seville, Spain, where it was discovered in 1990 by a British Naval Architect and purchased at auction in 1992 by the Clyde Maritime Trust who oversaw a six year restoration project, all done by paid and voluntary crew.
+After many years of adventure, Glenlee was abandoned in Seville, Spain.
+Discovered in 1990 by a British naval architect, she was purchased at auction in 1992 by the Clyde Maritime Trust, who completed a six-year restoration project and opened the ship to the public in 1999.

-The Tall Ship is a popular venue for hire, and has hosted a variety of events, ranging from conferences to graduation balls to weddings.
+The Tall Ship Glenlee is also a sought-after venue for hire, having hosted a variety of events from conferences to graduation balls and weddings.

 Find out more: